 Students need to be present in the class 10 minutes ahead of class timings.

-Contact Smt.
-Nagalakshmi at +91 9980134090 for more information.
+Contact Dr. Nagalakshmi Nagarajan at +91 9980134090 for more information.

-Profile of Smt.
-Nagalakshmi Nagarajan
+Profile of Dr. Nagalakshmi Nagarajan

-Vidushi Nagalakshmi Nagarajan is a well-known Bharathanatyam performer, choreographer and teacher in Mysore.
+Vidushi Dr. Nagalakshmi Nagarajan is a well-known Bharathanatyam performer, choreographer and teacher in Mysore.
 She is the Founder of Champaka Academy, Preschool and Cultural Activity Center, Mysuru.
 She has had her training in Bharathanatyam under great Gurus like Smt.
 Vasanthalakshmi and Dr. Vasundhara Doraswamy and has completed her Masters in dance.
 She was a faculty member at Vasundhara Performing Arts Centre, Mysuru for 6 years.

 She has been a practitioner of Yoga for over a decade and is a certified Yoga teacher trained under Guru.
 Sudhesh Chandra of Mysuru and frequently fuses Yoga in her dance presentations and in her teaching.